I7-Examples/Zork/docs/source.txt

 Instead of doing something other than sending for to the obj1234: print the you can't see message instead.
 The description of the brochure is "[brochure text]".
 Does the player mean sending for the obj1234: it is very likely.
-Does the player mean doing something to the free brochure: it is very likely.
+Does the player mean doing something other than sending for to the free brochure: it is very likely.
 To say brochure text:
 say "The mailing label on this glossy brochure from MIT Tech reads [paragraph break]";
 say "               Intrepid Adventurer[line break]";